jasonglassbrook/serendipity/README.md

 },
 ```

-## Colours
+## Colors

-I have worked towards a color palette that would feel fine on the eyes when using retina screens, this color combination made it possible, thanks to the pastel colors used on dark mode instead of "neonish".
+I have worked to create a color palette that's comfortable for your eyes when using retina screens.
+This color combination made it possible, thanks to using pastel colors on a dark background instead of "neonish" colors.

-The theme is available for editors, shells, UI's and more coming up.
+This theme is available for editors, shells, UI's and more coming up.

 ## Available Options